-Sampling bias corrections reveal more stringent emission milestones
+reweighting sensitivity of benchmarks

-Applying question-specific, quality, and diversity weighting to the IPCC AR6 database reveals a range of final weights across scenarios (Fig. 2a).
+Applying question-specific relevance, quality, and diversity weighting to the IPCC AR6 database reveals a range of final weights across scenarios (Fig. 2a).
 Higher-emission scenarios in the IPCC AR6 scenario database (IPCC categories C3 and higher) show less relative diversity than mitigation scenarios in the C1 and C2 categories and hence see a larger number of scenarios with lower weights.
 This feature can be understood when considering that the scenario compilation by IPCC AR6 aimed to explore diverse mitigation futures.
-Visually, emission ranges of C1 and C2 categories do not shift much (Fig. 2b), but a more thorough analysis reveals additional and consistent interpretative insights.
+Quality weights (Fig. 2d) have a spikey distribution, as scenarios from specific intercomparison projects and models have harmonised input data.

+Visually, 2050 CO2 emission and peak warming ranges of C1 and C2 show little change (Figs. 2b, c e & f).
+Under diversity weighting, the median 2050 CO2 emissions reduces slightly for C1 and C1a, while all categories show wider IQRs and 5th-95th ranges (Fig. 2b).
+Median peak temperatures barely change for C1 and C1a but fall for C2; all categories have wider interquartile ranges.
+For quality weighting (Figs 2e & f), the impact on medians varies by categories.